Frequently Asked Questions

 - You need to submit a form to USDF to receive your reimbursement directly from them.
 We are required to send them our full amount.
 Submission are accepted April 1st – August 1st only.

 - Members of a USDF Group Member Organization (GMO) enjoy all of the benefits of their GMO and USDF through one membership process.
 By joining a GMO, members automatically become a member of the United States Dressage Federation

-Will you offer social non-horse events for Members?
+Will you offer social, non-horse events?

 - Yes.
 We will be offering social networking events for our members throughout the year.
 Events such as sunset gatherings at the beach, Share-a-plate dinners at each of our shows, symphony nights, theater production gatherings, group spa days and many more similar situations will be offered.

 - We will also have a General Membership Meeting with a membership renewal drive each October.

 - Yes.
 We will be offering clinics separate from our shows twice a year.
 If our membership warrants, we will offer clinics at our shows for those wishing to participate in our Schooling-schooling Shows.